 The USCIS may also need to inspect the principal place where the worshippers of your religious denomination generally congregate, and it is at their discretion if they wish to interview others within the congregation.

 Depending on how the visa interview plays out, you may get your approval there and then.
 If the immigration officer needs some more time to consider your application, you will receive notice from the USCIS within the month.

 What are the fees for the R1 visa?

 The fees associated with the R1 visa are as follows:

 - $460 for the petition to be filed by the US-based employer

 The validity period for an R1 Visa is for three years.
 It is possible to extend the R1 visa, however, for an additional two years, with a maximum period of five years in total.

-After five years is completed, you will have to reside outside of the US for a minimum of at least one year.
-After one year, you will be eligible to apply for a new R1 Visa, or a different, eligible visa, and the process begins from the beginning.
+After five years, you will have to reside outside of the US for a minimum of at least one year.
+After one year, you will be eligible to apply for a new R1 Visa or a different eligible visa, and the process begins from the beginning.

 If you don’t want to leave the US, you will need to look at changing your visa status to a different category that will more appropriately apply to you.

 Can an R1 Visa holder apply for a green card?